 Sports Buddies: Sports Buddies is a guys-only program!
 In the Sports Buddies mentoring program, you and your Little participate in activities once or twice a month facilitated by BBBS - either playing sports or watching sports!
 Activities are typically on Saturdays or Sundays and are planned and facilitated by BBBS.
 In this program, all communication is facilitated by agency staff.

-*** Bigs must be at least 18 years old and reside in either Lafayette, St. Martin, St. Landry, Evangeline, Iberia, Acadia or Vermilion Parishes.
+*** Bigs must be at least 18 years old and reside in either Lafayette, St. Martin, St. Landry, Evangeline, Iberia, Acadia, Vermilion, or Natchitoches Parishes.

 Youth served through our mentoring programs are between the ages of 6 and 18 who could use a positive role model to empower them to achieve their full potential.